microsoft/AI-For-Beginners/README.md

 # Artificial Intelligence for Beginners - A Curriculum

+> **This curriculum is being actively developed on GitHub.
+Look into [contributing](CONTRIBUTING.md) to see which areas require active contributions.
+Please consider this a pre-release, and do not actively use in the classroom yet!**

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about **Artificial Intelligence**.

 In this curriculum, you will learn: